-- (a) Training requirements for both the BPAC-C and FAC-C can be satisfied using any of the following sources: - (1) Completion of the required courses from FAI, Defense Acquisition University (DAU), another federal agency (OFA) or the specified training provider, if applicable; - (2) Completion of a course certified as equivalent by DAU and/or FAI; - (3) Completion of courses required for DOE-unique acquisition certifications (CFA, TPO, Property Management, Real Estate, TIA) which may or may not be available from Bonneville/DAU/FAI/OFA; or - (4) Fulfillment. - (b) Training sources that incur a cost to the Bonneville should only be used when circumstances justify it; e.g., courses not available from a no-cost source such as FAI, DAU or DOE.
+- (a) Training requirements for both the BPAC-C and FAC-C can be satisfied using any of the following sources: - (1) Completion of the required courses from FAI, Defense Acquisition University (DAU), another federal agency (OFA) or the specified training provider, if applicable; - (2) Completion of a course certified as equivalent by DAU and/or FAI; - (3) Fulfillment. - (b) Training sources that incur a cost to the Bonneville should only be used when circumstances justify it; e.g., courses not available from a no-cost source such as FAI, DAU or DOE.
 The authority/discretion for this decision is given to the Director of Contracts and Strategic Sourcing and/or delegate.